StephanThierry/nodejs4synologynas/README.md

 app.listen(3000, () => console.log('Example app listening on port 3000!'))
 ```

 1. Login to you Synology using Putty (or another SSH client) using you admin account
-1. Change to the Server/HelloWorldServer folder - most likely it's called "/Volume1/Server/HelloWorldServer" or somthing similar so the command would be: ```cd /Volume1/Server/HelloWorldServer```
+1. Change to the Server/HelloWorldServer folder - most likely it's called "/volume1/server/HelloWorldServer" or somthing similar so the command would be: ```cd /volume1/server/HelloWorldServer```
-1. If your Node installation is complete - you should be able to use npm to install the dependienciet.
+1. If your Node installation is complete - you should be able to use npm to install the dependiencies.
 1. Type the commands: ```npm init``` - to init the project. ```npm install express --save``` to install and save the Express server dependency
-1. Start the NodeJS project: ```node .``` (Using . will assume "index.js" to be the default entrypoint file)
+1. Start the NodeJS project: ```node .``` (Using . will start the default start-document "index.js")
 1. You should see a message saying "Example app listening on port 3000!"
 1. In your browser you should now be able to access the app using the URL: ```http://[ip-of-your-NAS]:3000``` (3000 being the Port your Express server is listening to)